smikhalevski/react-executor/README.md

 ]);
 ```

-[`PubSub`](https://smikhalevski.github.io/parallel-universe/classes/PubSub.html) can be used do decouple the lazy data
+[`PubSub`](https://smikhalevski.github.io/parallel-universe/classes/PubSub.html) can be used to decouple the lazy data
 source from the executor:

 <!-- prettier-ignore -->